duhBlu/CS445-Project-Files/PD3/PD3-README.md

     2. Justify the chosen architecture over alternatives
     3. Discuss chosen technologies and their justification
     4. Address any interesting technology choices made
+    5. Analyze application requirements and constraints to make informed decisions about the architecture
+    6. Consider scalability, maintainability, and performance when choosing the architecture
+    7. Evaluate trade-offs and potential risks of chosen technologies

 ## Application Skeleton Code: